 CHALLENGES AND SOLUTIONS

 Because you have 10 puzzle pieces with 2 different sides, there are in fact 20 different possibilities to choose from.
 You might think that this will lead to many solutions, but every challenge has just one.
+That is also different from the original IQ-Puzzler (not the newer PRO version), where most challenges have several solutions.
 The easiest challenges show you the position and orientation of 8 puzzle pieces, the hardest challenges show you only 2.
-That is also different from IQ-Puzzler, where most challenges have several solutions (this is why there are no solutions included in that game).

 There are 120 challenges in this game.
 I started with 100 challenges, just like I did for IQ-Twist.
 But some people (and kids) found the first level of that game too difficult to start with.
 So we created 20 extra challenges for IQ-Fit that are very, very easy.
-So for puzzle experts the number of "real challenges" is the same as IQ-Twist (100).
+So for puzzle experts the number of "real challenges" is 100.

 FUN TO MANIPULATE

 Although I personally don't like to solve this kind of puzzles (it drives me mad), I do like the way IQ-Fit looks.
 The shapes are balls connected to each other, but are more like little drops.
 And they also feel very nice to manipulate.
-When I developed the puzzle game, I decided to keep the bottom open, so that people with thick fingers could easily lift up puzzle pieces from underneath the game board.
+When I developed this puzzle game, I decided to keep the bottom open, so that people with thick fingers (not to mention my boss) could easily lift up puzzle pieces from underneath the game board.
 This is still possible, although I never actually needed to do this when I play tested the challenges.
-But than again, I don't have thick fingers.
-The final name fits the game too.
-Your brain needs to be fit enough to fit all puzzle pieces on the game board.
-OK, stupid word play, but the working title for this game was "IQ-hole" and this didn't sound very commercially ;-)
+But then again, I don't have thick fingers.
+The final product name is perfect.
+Your brain needs to be “fit” enough to “fit” all puzzle pieces on the game board.
+OK, stupid word play, but the working title for this game was "IQ-hole" and that didn't sound very commercially.

 BTW, I get a lot of e-mails about people who found other ways to fill up the grid.
 There are 150.675 ways to do this, but we made a selection of the 120 most interesting for the challenges in the booklet.
 So don’t ask me if I forgot a specific one and that it can be included in the next revision.
 The answer on both questions is “no”, but if you like to search for all possible packings, I will not stop you ;-)